maupilia/SRT/sphinx/Figures/Check-fig/Check-fig.rst

 	  :align: center

           The **ACS** monitor shows the state of the containers related to each DISCOS component.
           The state of each container can be verified in the section highlighted in blue.
+	  The blue arrow indicates the number of containers (31 when the system is ready).

 Active Surface